fundevogel/kirby3-donuts/README.md

 You may want to ..

 - change the thickness of the chart
-- the spacing between the segments
+- adjust spacing between the segments
 - add classes to the output SVG element
+- use width & height instead of `viewBox`
 - make it a pie chart
+- add `role`
+- change background color

 .. here's how: